 Ryan E. Lodge - Executive Officer

-Matthew T. Keeling has been the Executive Officer for the Central Coast Water Board since April 2020.
-Prior to coming to the Central Coast Water Board, Ryan worked at the Central Valley Water Board in Rancho Cordova and in the private sector as a consultant.
-Matthew has worked for the Water Board in various programs in both technical and management capacities and he was most recently the Assistant Executive Officer between 2018 and 2020 after managing the Water Board’s Active Oil Field Regulatory and Land Disposal Programs.
+Ryan E. Lodge has worked for the Central Coast Water Board for over 20 years.
+Prior to coming to the Central Coast Water Board, Ryan worked at the Central Valley Water Board in Rancho Cordova and in the private sector as a consultant prior to that.
+Ryan has worked for the Water Board in various programs in both technical and management capacities and he most recently managed the Water Board’s Active Oil Field Regulatory and Land Disposal Programs.
 Ryan has a Bachelor of Science degree in Environmental Engineering from California Polytechnic State University, San Luis Obispo, and is a Professional Civil Engineer.

 Tammie Olson - Executive Assistant – Clerk to the Board